Mohammad8921/ToxicCommentDetection-FineTuningBert/README.md

 The best model was BERT+2CNN-1D with the accuaracy 0.94 and f1-score 0.93.
 All models will be explained further.
 ## Realted works ##
+In [1], CNN was used to detect toxic comments.
+Their word embedding was word2vec(skip-gram).
+Another model was proposed bt [2] which is based on LSTM and word represenation SpaCy.
+The accuracy of the model is 0.95, but they did not publish the dataset that they used for the task.
+Besides, we cannot be sure about the generalization of the model.
+Because they did not use transfer learning and pretrained models.
+In [3], LSTM and CNN was used to detect toxic phrases.
+Their word representation was the output of last hidden layer of BERT (they did not fine-tune BERT.). the accuracy of both models was around 0.91 and their data was collected from Twitter corpus.

 ## Methodology ##
 In this project, I propose four strategies to fine tune BERT Model to detect toxic comments in social media.
 I did not use the coresponding output of [CLS] token and just used representation of the words in related comment that BERT gives us (last hidden layer).
 In all models, convolution layers is 1 dimensional and output dim of LSTM layers is the same as input dim.
 Number of kernels of CNN layers is 64 whereever did not mentioned.
 I set maximum length of sentecne to 36 for in tokenization phase.